Canadian content: Children's programming

-Canadian studios have had a significant presence in the children's television market, the domestic studio Nelvana has had interests in both children's television and publishing, and was acquired by Canadian broadcaster Corus Entertainment in 2000.
-In the 1990s, Nelvana made several major deals for educational programming with U.S. broadcasters such as CBS and PBS Kids (taking advantage of new U.S. mandates for educational programming), with all of them being adaptations of children's books.
+Canadian studios have had a significant presence in the children's television market.
+The Toronto-based studio Nelvana has had interests in both children's television and publishing, and was acquired by Canadian broadcaster Corus Entertainment in 2000.
+Nelvana took advantage of U.S. mandates for educational programming by selling a number of series to American broadcasters such as CBS (with many of them being adaptations of children's books), and partnering with NBC Universal, Ion Media, Scholastic, and Classic Media on their children's television joint venture Qubo.

 The Montreal-based studio CINAR was well known for producing and distributing animated series with tie-ins for the educational market, such as Arthur—which was distributed on U.S. public television by Boston's PBS station WGBH.
 The company collapsed in 2001 following an accounting scandal, and had also faced allegations that it paid American writers to write for its shows under the names of Canadian citizens, while continuing to accept Canadian federal tax credits.
 The company was later purchased in 2004 by former Nelvana executives, and renamed Cookie Jar Group.
 The company was in turn acquired by Halifax-based DHX Media (now WildBrain) in 2012, which made it the largest independent owner of children's television content in the world.